hdkef/100-days-of-code/log.md

 **Thoughts:**
 basically push if left bracket and pop if right bracket, don't forget to check if we can't pop a zero len array.
 Golang use slice to pop btw
+Check popped value, if its not the corresponding left bracket return NO

 **Link to Work:**